BadIdeaFactory/biffud.com/src/pages/tldr/20181203-the-glorious-contextubot/post.md

 ---
 uid: cbot-v1

-date: 2018-12-03T00:00:00.000Z
+date: 2018-12-06T00:00:00.000Z
 cover: robby.jpg
 title: The Glorious Contextubot
-summary: Context is everything and that's why we created the Glorious Contextubot - who will help us find the bigger picture from the smaller, tastier titbit.
+summary: Context is everything and that's why we created the Glorious Contextubot - who will help us forage for the bigger picture given the smaller, tastier titbit.
 ---

 > For me context is the key – from that comes the understanding of everything.